vikasreddy636/sofar/README.md

-# simulation of the code
+# Execution of the code

 Git clone the package